zackify/reactview/Readme.md

 The example component looks like:

     import React from 'react'
+		import Test from './test.css'

-		export default class Woah extends React.Component{
+		class Woah extends React.Component{
 			render(){
-				return <div>this is sick</div>
+				return <div className="test">this is sick</div>
 			}
 		}

-No need to add React.render either!
-But if you have it in there, it'll be replaced to mount on the body.
+No need to add React.render.
+CSS importing is also included.

+##Contributing

+To modify reactview, take a look at src/reactview.js.
+After making changes you'll need to do `npm run build` then `npm install . -g` if you're wanting to access it without doing `node bin/reactview.js`

 ###Todos

-- ~~remove the need for React.render in your component~~ done!
 - add in hot reloading
 - whatever you send in a pull request